bacadra/atom-language-latex/README.md

     pulsar -p install bacadra/atom-language-latex

-or directly [language-latex](https://web.pulsar-edit.dev/packages/language-latex) from Pulsar package store.
+and obtain the package directly from Github repository.

 # Contributing